Relax you are just experiencing what is colourfully known as a “whitey” or “greening out”.

 Below are tips for reducing the cannabis high effect to help you overcome any unwanted psychoactive effects.

 Know your limits before consuming.
 Self-titrate with your medications.
 This basically means taking small amounts and waiting to evaluate the effect that dose has on you.
-If you are new to cannabis consumption or are trying a new method of administration, take it slowly, especially when consuming edibles.
+If you are new to canna consumption or are trying a new method of administration, take it slowly, especially when consuming edibles.
 Edibles can take up to two hours to have an effect, so trying a second edible before the first one takes effect can stimulate an anxious, panicked state.
 If you are administering by inhalation methods the effects will be felt quite quickly so wait until you are comfortable that the effect has subsided before taking more of your medication.

-Administering cannabis as suppositories will not produce a psychoactive effect as the cannabinoids enter the bloodstream without being processed in the liver.
+Administering canna as suppositories will not produce a psychoactive effect as the cannabinoids enter the bloodstream without being processed in the liver.
 There is no high feeling associated with this method of administration and is recommended for not only reducing the cannabis high but actually being the best way to administer high doses of THC oil.